 Drugs containing Chlorpromazine: Thorazine, Ormazine

 Summary of Use during Lactation

 Chlorpromazine is detectable in the milk of some mothers during therapy, but levels appear not to correlate well with the maternal dose or serum level.
 Some breastfed infants become drowsy during maternal chlorpromazine therapy.
 Very limited long-term follow-up data indicate no adverse developmental effects when the drug is used alone.
+A safety scoring system finds chlorpromazine possible to use cautiously during breastfeeding.
 However, using it in combination with haloperidol can negatively affect development.
 Monitor the infant for excessive drowsiness during breastfeeding and for developmental milestones, especially if other antipsychotics are used concurrently.

 Maternal Levels.
 A peak level of 290 mcg/L was found 2 hours after a single oral dose of 1200 mg in one woman.
 This was estimated to be about 1.6% of the infant dosage.

 Chlorpromazine metabolites appeared in milk only with doses above 200 mg in a study of 15 patients.
 It was not detectable (assay limit not specified) in 3 of the women's milk.

 The above studies used old insensitive and nonspecific assays.
 A more recent paper reported chlorpromazine milk levels of 7 to 98 mcg/L in 4 women whose serum levels ranged from 16 to 52 mcg/L (dosage not stated).
 Metabolites were also detectable, but not quantified.
 No clear, consistent relationship was found between serum and milk levels.